 Why is the program important?

 The most crucial period for language development is the first year of life.
 Without newborn screening, hearing loss is typically not identified until two years of age.
-Screening for all newborns prior to discharge from the hospital or birthing center is essential for the earliest possible identification of hearing loss and, consequently, for language, communication, educational and reading potential to be maximized.
+Screening for all newborns before discharge from the hospital or birthing center is essential for the earliest possible identification of hearing loss and, consequently, for maximization of language, communication, educational, and reading potential.